MortenMeisler/AzureAutomationFormGenerator/README.md

 - Set your parameter equal something to have a default value.
 Example: ```$MyVariable = "This is my default value"```

 ### Authentication
-By default the website uses Azure AD authentication, in Appsettings you can control if you want no authentication, Azure AD authentication or Azure AD authentication with group authorization.
+By default the website uses Azure AD authentication.
+In Appsettings you can control if you want no authentication, Azure AD authentication or Azure AD authentication with group authorization.

 #### Group Authorization
 To enable group authorization open your manifest file of your Azure AD app and change the `groupMembershipClaims` to `SecurityGroup`.
 This change can take up to an hour to have effect.